chisel/argumental/README.md

 > **NOTE:** Top-level declaration can also be enabled anywhere in the chain by using the [`top` API](./docs/API.md#top).

-Arguments, options, and actions can also be defined on the shared context and applied to all commands (excluding top-level) using the [`shared` API](./docs/API.md#shared).
+Arguments, options, default event listeners, and actions can also be defined on the shared context and applied to all commands (excluding top-level) using the [`shared` API](./docs/API.md#shared).

 Example:
 ```js